multiversx/mx-chain-proxy-go/rosetta/README.md

 For example, on Ubuntu:

 ```
-sudo apt-get docker
+sudo apt-install docker
-sudo apt-get docker-compose
+sudo apt-install docker-compose
 ```

 ## Build

-In order to build the docker image for the Proxy, run the following command:
+In order to build the docker local image for the Proxy, run the following command (if you don't want to build a local docker image, an image of proxy will be used from docker hub):

 ```
 make build-docker-image